maktubhelou/swipe-central/USERSTORIES.md

 - [√] User can specify currency as part of the charges.
 - [ ] Clicking on a table header should sort the entries by that element.
+    [ ] not fully functional yet.
+Need to fix bug by which it requires two clicks.
+Also need to separate out the "toggle" button or make it toggle each time with a default as ASC...
 - [ ] User can refund charges from the charges tab.
 - [ ] Graph of charges over time.
 - [ ] Third tab for disputes.